vildekristine99/DAT110-oblig2/README.md

 ### Taks 1: Publish-subscribe Protocol Messages

 The messages to be exchanged between the clients and the broker is to be defined as classes in the `no.hvl.dat110.messages` package.
-The base message class is `Message` and all messages classes must be subclasses of this class.
+The base message class is `Message` and all message classes must be subclasses of this class.
 All messages will contain information about a `user` and have a `type` as defined in `MessageType.java`.
 The `user` is assumed to uniquely identify a connected client.

 The communication between the client and the broker is to be based on the message transport layer/service implemented as part of project 1.
 An implementation of this layer is provided a part of the start-code in the `no.hvl.dat110.messagetransport` package